Is A Leader Born or Made?

 How To Develop Others:

 These behaviors will help you demonstrate leadership ability by developing others within an organization.

-- Recruit and develop a team with diverse skills and backgrounds, and give the team members both the tools and the space to build trust among each other.
+- Recruit and develop a team with diverse skills and backgrounds, and give the team members the tools and the space to build trust among each other.

-- Delegating responsibility can be harder than completing the task yourself, but this allows you to see what a team is capable of doing.
+- Delegating responsibility can be harder than completing the task yourself, but it allows you to see what a team is capable of doing.
 Accomplishing difficult tasks helps a team build confidence and continue its path to growth.